AndrewFatula/simple-machine-learning/README.md

 ##############
-IN this repository you can find writted from scratch basic machine learinng algorithms.
+IN this repository you can find writted from scratch basic machine learning algorithms.
 ##############